Examination of a Trade Mark Application

 Types of Section 41 evidence

 To overcome an objection on the basis of Section 41(3), the applicant needs to provide sufficient evidence to show that, at the date of filing, the mark had already been used to such an extent as to distinguish the claimed goods and services from those of others in the market.
-Evidence of intended use, such as marketing plans, is not acceptable evidence in this case.
+Evidence of intended use, such as marketing plans or mere preparation for use are not acceptable forms of evidence for the purpose of overcoming a section 41 refusal.

 Evidence provided by the applicant may include: